padajar/padajar.github.io/_pages/economics.md

 : This paper was my first independent research project, and uses variation in the effectiveness of state laws to identify the impact that charters have on overall student performance.
 I don’t think that this paper was *fantastic*, but I do think that it was a very worthwhile exercise to help me understand a bit more what the process of research is actually like.

 ra work
 : **Optimal Public Transportation Networks: Evidence from the World’s Largest Bus Rapid Transit System in Jakarta.** *RA for Ben Olken, Gabriel Kreindler, Rema Hanna, and Arya Gaduh*.
-A summer RA project where I developed a pipeline to process 60 million riders’ data.
+: A summer RA project where I developed a pipeline to process 60 million riders’ data.
 My worked helped contribute to research on [lockdown mobility](https://histecon.fas.harvard.edu/climate-loss/indonesia/index.html) and the [optimal network design](https://www.nber.org/papers/w31369)!
 :
 : **The Surprising Hybrid Pedigree of Measures of Diversity and Economic Concentration.** ([link](https://www.nber.org/papers/w26512.pdf)) *NBER WP #26512, with Ernst Berndt, Rena Conti*.
-A paper understanding the theory behind measuring market concentration, and applying said measures to the pharmaceutical industry.
-Adajar, P., Berndt, E., and Conti, R. NBER Working Paper Series 26512.
-2019.
+: A paper understanding the theory behind measuring market concentration, and applying said measures to the pharmaceutical industry.
 :
 : **Values: How do they Contribute to Economic Success?** ([link](http://www.na-businesspress.com/JOP/JOP18-1/PingleM_18_1.pdf)) *Journal of Organizational Psychology,  Vol. 18(1), with Mark Pingle*.
-My first ever RA project (primarily helping with a literature review), and my introduction to economics and research as a career.
+: My first ever RA project (primarily helping with a literature review), and my introduction to economics and research as a career.

 work
 : **Bridgewater Associates**
 : *Investment Engineer Intern, Summer 2020*
-: Bridgewater is a company known for its [culture of "radical transparency."](https://www.bridgewater.com/media-archive/culture/) Interning at Bridgewater gave me a chance to grow a lot as a person as I learn how to better respond to feedback.
-Regarding the work itself, I think I learned a lot from my first experiences in the financial world about being in industry and building systems for understanding the economy; you can read more of my thoughts on [this blog post]({% post_url 2020-08-22-bridgewater %}).
+: Bridgewater is a company known for its culture of "radical transparency."
+Interning at Bridgewater gave me a chance to grow a lot as a person as I learn how to better respond to feedback.
+Regarding the work itself, I think I learned a lot from my first experiences in the financial world about being in industry and building systems for understanding the economy; you can read more of my thoughts on this blog post.
 :
 : **NERA**
 : *Anti-trust Intern, Winter 2020*
 : NERA showed me what economics "industry" feels like: faster-paced, more emphasis on office communication, and the impetus to have deliverables.
 Perhaps the most interesting thing I figured out at NERA was how some employees who initially planned to return to graduate school were slowly being convinced otherwise.
-Talking to these people, I realized that their reasons for *not* going to grad school didn’t resonate with me at all, and helped push me to apply to grad school.
+Talking to these people, I realized that their reasons for not going to grad school didn’t resonate with me at all, and helped push me to apply to grad school.
 :
 : **Government Accountability Office**
-: *Student Intern — Applied Research and Methods, Summer 2019* : I worked at GAO as part of the [MIT-DC Internship Program](https://summerwash.mit.edu/), exposing me to the world of policy.
-During the internship, I got to talk with many PhDs working in public policy about their experiences and why they chose to work in the public sector.
+: *Student Intern — Applied Research and Methods, Summer 2019* : I worked at GAO as part of the MIT-DC Internship Program, exposing me to the world of policy.
+During the internship, I talked with many PhDs about their experiences and why they chose to work in the public sector.